sjmudd/ps-top/README.md

 ### Configuration

-Access to MySQL is currently via a defaults-file which is assumed to be ~/.my.cnf.
+Access to MySQL is currently via a defaults-file which is assumed to be `~/.my.cnf`.
 This should probably be made more configurable.
 If you see a need for this please let me know.

 ### Grants

-Do not forget to ensure that the MySQL user you configure has access to the performance_schema tables.
+Do not forget to ensure that the MySQL user you configure has access to the `performance_schema` tables.

 ### Screens